srtjanuario/binpacking-cg/README.md

-# bcmb
+# binpacking-cg
-A Branch&amp;Cut implementation for the Traveling Tournament Problem using the Max-Back Heuristic
+A Column Generation for the Bin Packing problem

 Just download, type `make`.
 You might need to adjust the path to your CPLEX folder in your system.